aleph2c/miros/docs/_sources/introduction.rst.txt

   (for a huge performance gain), it should be fairly straight forward to port your Python code to c/C++.

-As the author of this library I can't expect you to know UML.
+I can't expect you to know UML.
 So I will include instructions on how to draw enough of these pictures to help guide your thinking.

-I will explain how statecharts work, and what they are, then I will show you how to use this library to program with them.
+I will explain how statecharts work, and what they are in detail, then I will show you how to use this library to program with them.

 This package is only dependent upon the Python standard library.

 From this documentation you can learn how to:

-  * understand how statecharts work
+* understand the Harel-Miro statechart formalism (drawing rules and meaning)
-  * translate your design goals into statechart pictures
+* understand how to design systems with statechart diagrams
+* understand how the event processor works
 * quickly look up the specifics about how to do something
-  * have a set of examples to work from
+* find an example to work from
 * reflect upon the behavior of your state machines
 * test your code
-  * create federations of statecharts that work together
+* create concurrent statecharts that work together

-If you would like to network your statecharts, you can use the `miros-rabbitmq
+If you would like to link your statecharts across a computer network (for IOT applications), you can use the `miros-rabbitmq
 <https://aleph2c.github.io/miros-rabbitmq/index.html>`_ plugin.

 .. raw:: html